 As a little kid it was just exhausting.
 Of course, I had no idea what it was really like until I became a parent.
 My mom has passed away now but I still apologize for all the whining!

-We had a great time in that pop up trailer, especially when my mom got to laughing around bedtime.
+Our family had a great time in that pop up trailer, especially when my mom got to laughing around bedtime.

 We never knew what would set her off but she’d start chortling and giggling like a school girl until she was rattling and shaking that trailer!